-15 See FINRA Rule 5110(b)(7)(C)(ii).
+17 See FINRA Rule 5110(b)(7)(C)(ii).
 Note that the FINRA filing exemption in connection with such an offering on Form F-10 is based on standards for use of Form F-10 approved in Securities Act Release No. 6902 (June 21, 1991).
-At that time, Form F-10 issuers were required to have an aggregate market value of C\$360 million or more, which is no longer an eligibility criterion for the current version of Form F-10.
+At that time, Form F-10 issuers were required to have an aggregate market value of outstanding equity securities of C\$360 million or more, which is no longer an eligibility criterion for the current version of Form F-10 but still applies for purposes of determining availability of the FINRA filing exemption.

-16 See FINRA Rule 2720 (Distributions of Securities of Members and Affiliates - Conflicts of Interest).
+18 See FINRA Rule 5121 (Distributions of Securities of Members and Affiliates - Conflicts of Interest).

-17 See FINRA Rule 5130 (Restrictions on the Purchase and Sale of Initial Equity Public Offerings).
+19 See FINRA Rule 5130 (Restrictions on the Purchase and Sale of Initial Equity Public Offerings).